Why is “February” spelled with two ⟨r⟩’s?

 • subtle

 The silent consonants in those examples were pronounced in Latin but lost by the time those words got to English.
+Then they were later respelled to more closely resemble the original Latin.

 What did the English call February before they borrowed the word from Old French?
 The word that roughly corresponded to that same time of year was solmonað, but scholars are unsure of its meaning.
 Possible meanings are ‘Mud Month’ (from sol ‘mud, wet sand’), or (according to Bede) ‘Cake Month’ because this was purportedly the time when Anglo-Saxons would offer cakes to their gods.
 (Given England’s weather at that time of year, I find the ‘Mud Month’ to be the most plausible.)

-Here's the etymological history for February.
+Here’s the etymological flowchart for February:

-Amazon | Bookshop.org
+Amazon

 📑 Sources